|Born||In 69 AC or 70 AC|

 Character and Appearance

 Hobert was as stout as he was slow.
 He did not distinguish himself until late in life.

 Hobert fought in the Dance of the Dragons on the side of his kin, King Aegon II Targaryen.
-He was in charge of the baggage train for his cousin, Lord Ormund Hightower, who was killed in the Battle of Tumbleton.
+He was in charge of the baggage train for his cousin, Lord Ormund Hightower, who was killed in the First Battle of Tumbleton.
 At the age of 60, Hobert was given command of Ormund's army of because he was the most senior Hightower remaining in the green host.
 Until then he was only in charge of the baggage train.
 Prince Daeron Targaryen ordered Hobert to stop the sack of Tumbleton, but Horbert failed miserably.

 Along with Lord Unwin Peake, Horbert was a leader of the Caltrops who conspired to kill the Two Betrayers.
 After the Second Battle of Tumbleton, he brought two casks of wine to Ulf the White, Ulf was suspicious of Hobert's behavior however and asked him to drink first.
 Hobert to his credit instead of betraying his allies, poured himself a glass of wine, drank it, praised the taste and poured himself a second glass.
 This satisfied Ulf who drank deep of the poisoned wine.
 They both died moments later.